mazouri/awesome-python/README.md

     * [Gooey](https://github.com/chriskiehl/Gooey) - Turn command line programs into a full GUI application with one line
     * [Python-Fire](https://github.com/google/python-fire) - A library for creating command line interfaces (CLIs) from absolutely any Python object.
     * [python-prompt-toolkit](https://github.com/jonathanslenders/python-prompt-toolkit) - A Library for building powerful interactive command lines.
-* Productivity Tools
+* 生产力工具
     * [aws-cli](https://github.com/aws/aws-cli) - A universal command-line interface for Amazon Web Services.
+* 生产力
     * [bashplotlib](https://github.com/glamp/bashplotlib) - Making basic plots in the terminal.
     * [caniusepython3](https://github.com/brettcannon/caniusepython3) - Determine what projects are blocking you from porting to Python 3.
     * [cookiecutter](https://github.com/audreyr/cookiecutter) - A command-line utility that creates projects from cookiecutters (project templates).